bennettandrewm/guess_my_weight/README.md

 You can see the following files stored in the github repository.

-Images - Folder containing the image files used in the Notebook, Presentation, and README file

-pre-kaggle - contains originally brainstorm notebook
+Images - Folder containing the image files used in the Notebook, Presentation, and README file pre-kaggle - contains originally brainstorm notebook
 - brainstorm.ipynb

 .gitignore - git ignore file

-README the currently file you're reading with descriptions about the coding file
+README.md the currently file you're reading with descriptions about the coding file

 guess_my_weight-6-8.ipynb - Notebook with Python analysis